Gap Year Programs: The Top Marketing Metrics for Fall 2021

 After you’ve compiled performance data for a month or so, it’s time to answer the key question in marketing assessment: how many inquiries did it take before you got one new program participant?
 The inverse of that number is called your average conversion rate (#participants/# inquiries).

-Average conversion rate starts from the basis of an inquiry and tells you how many participants you should expect to derive from any one of them.
+The average conversion rate starts from the basis of an inquiry and tells you how many participants you should expect to derive from any one of them.
 This number, calculated company-wide, is your baseline metric.
 It's how you assess your marketing effort overall and the relative effectiveness of the individual channels you use.
-By determining a set of conversion rates, one for each of your individual marketing channels, you'll see immediately which of them is driving your business forward, and which is holding you back.
+By determining a set of conversion rates, one for each of your individual marketing channels, you'll see immediately which of them is driving your business forward and which is holding you back.
 Take a look at the examples below:

 At the five gap fairs you attended, you received 240 inquiries.
 Of those, 12 enrolled in your programs.
 Your conversion rate for fairs is 5% (12 enrolled ÷ 240 inquiries).

-Say your upgraded Featured TeenLife and full page Gap Guide Profile garnered 300 inquiries.
+Say your upgraded Featured TeenLife and full-page Gap Guide Profile garnered 300 inquiries.
 Of those, 10 students enrolled.
 Your conversion rate for TeenLife is 3% (10 enrolled ÷ 300 inquiries).
 While one could say that the fairs were more successful because they yielded a higher conversion rate, the cost per enrollment may tell a different story.

 Understand Your Marketing Investment